-In 2019, past week gambling was reported to have declined to an all-time low of 11% from a peak of 23% in 2011.
+In 2019, the past week, gambling was reported to have declined to an all-time low of 11% from a peak of 23% in 2011.
 Despite this, the percentage of underage problem gamblers, at risk-gamblers, and social gamblers were reported close to the 10-year high at 1.7%, 2.7%, and 31.0%, respectively.

 53: "Conversely, problem gambling rates among 11-16 year olds have remained comparatively stable, with 1.7% (equating to around 55,000 individuals) classified as problem gamblers in 2019.
 This is towards the lower end of the range of rates of adolescent problem gambling seen across other countries.
 A 2016 review of recent research found European adolescent problem gambling prevalence ranged from 0.2% to 12.3%"

-In 2019, the percentage of 11--16 year olds who had gambled in the past 12 months had reached 36%, up from 30% in 2015.
-The Government should recognise that significant numbers of children break the law to gamble, and that this is a very worrying picture.
+In 2019, the percentage of 11--to 16-year-olds who had gambled in the past 12 months had reached 36%, up from 30% in 2015.
+The Government should recognise that significant numbers of children break the law to gamble and that this is a very worrying picture.

 61: Problem gambling rates among 16-24 year olds are lower than among those aged 25-34, but there have been instances of individual young adults suffering substantial gambling harm at a time of significant change in their life, for instance moving away from home or managing money for the first time (perhaps including a student loan).